 I knew right then that photography was what I wanted to do for a career.
 It wasn’t just that I could earn money at it, it was also the faces of people when I watched them looking at their photos.
 They smiled, they occasionally gasped, they laughed and they hugged me.
 I felt great creating something that made people happy.
 Over the years, as I got better and better, the range of emotions I witnessed grew.
 People even cried.
 The folks I was shooting for really valued what I made for them and that was such a wonderful feeling that I knew it was something I wanted to do long-term.

 You may have heard the adage “Find something you love to do that people will pay you for and you’ll never work a day in your life.”?
-That is exactly how I feel, to this day, 16 years into my career as a photographer.
+That is exactly how I feel, to this day, more than a decade into my career as a photographer.
 There hasn’t been a single day, shoot or editing session I’ve had that felt like “work” to me.
 Why do I do it?
 Why did I choose photography?
 That’s why.
 Because it’s not work, it’s love.

 Whatever the reason you have for becoming a photographer is, just make sure it’s true to who you are and what you want.
 It doesn’t need to be pretentious or serious or deep, it can be silly or casual or basic, as long as it’s true, for you.
-Whether you’re an amateur, a professional or somewhere in-between, your reasons for wanting to shoot pictures is valid, and as long as you show respect to the craft, you’re golden.
+Whether you’re an amateur, a professional or somewhere in-between, as long as you show respect to the craft, you’re golden.